eahmetunluer/path_planning/README.md

 ```
 rosservice call /input_params -- start_x start_y end_x end_y
 ```
-Note that the type of the service parameters are
+Note that the type of the service parameters are double

 Dynamic Reconfigure Parameters
 - Number_of_Obstacles